Showing posts with label trails. Show all posts

 "We remained here…without any law at all, and so many bad characters began to flock in upon us that we found it necessary to set up a sort of temporary government of our own."

 In four and a half short years, Crockett became a renaissance man of sorts for Lawrence County.
 Not only did he provide for his growing family, but he was also appointed or elected to a series of political positions, including Justice of the Peace, town commissioner, colonel/commandant of the 57th Regiment of Militia, and member of the Tennessee state legislature.
-While constantly engaged with local and state politics, he and his wife also created, built, and operated a small industrial complex consisting of a gristmill, gunpowder, factory, and a distillery until a flash flood destroyed it.
-Unable to financially recover from this natural disaster, David and his family reluctantly moved to Gibson County (near Rutherford) in 1822 to start their news anew.
+While constantly engaged in local and state politics, he and his wife also created, built, and operated a small industrial complex consisting of a gristmill, a gunpowder factory, and a distillery, until a flash flood destroyed it.
+Unable to recover financially from this natural disaster, David and his family reluctantly moved to Gibson County (near Rutherford) in 1822 to start a new life.

 "I became so well pleased with the country about there that I resolved to settle in it.
 And so moved and settled me down at the head of Shoals Creek."